 - Soilless mediums like moss or bark

 Repot every two years at the beginning of each spring using terra cotta pots.
-Transfer the plant in a pot of fresh potting mix or soil rich in organic material.
+Transfer the plant to a pot of fresh potting mix or soil rich in organic material.

-Only repot your Anthurium crystallinum if the plant’s roots are beginning to fill out the pot and suffocate the soil.
+Only repot your Anthurium crystallinum if the plant’s roots begin filling the pot and suffocating the soil.

 Grooming and Maintenance